SlicBeat Documentation

 Breadcrumb Navigation

-Below the transport controls, breadcrumbs show your current location in the song hierarchy: Song → Chain → Phrase.
+Below the transport controls, breadcrumbs show your current location in the song hierarchy: Song → Sequence → Clip.
 Tap any breadcrumb to navigate back to that level.
+When viewing a clip, the breadcrumb row also shows a STEP / EUCLID mode picker to toggle between the traditional step grid and the Euclidean rhythm editor.

 Tracker Grid

-The main grid displays the current phrase for each track.
+The main grid displays the current clip for each track.
 Each column represents a track, and each row is a step.
 The columns within each track show:

 Tap a cell to edit it.
 Long-press for copy/paste/clear options.

-Phrases are the building blocks of your music.
-Each phrase contains 16 steps, and the sequencer plays them from top to bottom.
-There are 256 phrases available (indexed 00 to FF in hexadecimal), shared across all tracks.
+Clips are the building blocks of your music.
+Each clip contains 16 steps, and the sequencer plays them from top to bottom.
+There are 256 clips available (indexed 00 to FF in hexadecimal), shared across all tracks.

 Step Editor